indikaimk/indikaimk.github.io/_posts/2018-01-15-numpy-array-operations.markdown

 date:   2018-01-15 08:00:00 +0530
 categories: python numpy
 ---
-In a [prvious post] [introduction] we discussed about [NumPy] [numpy], which forms the basis for most of the scientific computing in [Python] [python].
+In a [previous post] [introduction] we discussed about [NumPy] [numpy], which forms the basis for most of the scientific computing in [Python] [python].
 Today we are going to delve a little deeper into `ndarray`; the core object in NumPy package.

-Essentially `ndarray` is an n-dimensional homogeneous array, which is capable of holding a large dataset and applying a wide range of mathematical operations on it.
+Essentially `ndarray` is an n-dimensional homogeneous array, which is capable of holding a large data set and applying a wide range of mathematical operations on it.
 Most of these operations are implemented in compiled C code for efficient execution.

 # Creating Arrays
 First we will see commonly used methods for creating `ndarray` instances in NumPy.